mlrun/mlrun/README.md

 and the idea is to make all the resources pluggable, this way developers code to one API and can use various open source projects or commercial products.

 ## Content
+#### Installation

+run `pip install mlrun` to get the library and CLI

+For Kubernetes cluster installation, you need to install the API service and UI, both YAMLs can be found in `./hack`, edit according to the comments and apply to your cluster using `kubectl apply -f <yaml-file>`

 #### Architecture and tutorial

 * [Managed and portable execution a.k.a Serverless](#managed-and-portable-execution)